 On macOS 10.13 (High Sierra) and later, Malwarebytes for Mac requires user approval to allow Real-Time Protection.
 Apple requires that you click Allow under your System Preferences in order to approve the Real-Time Protection feature.
-See Download and install Malwarebytes on Mac device for more information.
+See Download and install Malwarebytes for Mac for more information.

 Activate Real-Time Protection tips

 Unfortunately, there may be technical issues when trying to activate Real-Time Protection.
 Try one or all of the following tips to address the issue.